yonakoi/yonakoi.github.io/_projects/(1) Fish Failure.md

 ## Overview

 The Fish (with legs) is being hunted down by bullies called fish with arms!
 Luckily for it, some magical being gave it protection by gifting a gun and shield.
 Except...
 The Fish doesn't want it.
-The Fish then decides to go head first into danger as the gun and shield gain a conscience and protect The Fish with all its might!
+The Fish then decides to go head first into danger as the gun and shield gains a conscience to protect The Fish with all its might!

 ## Gameplay